Protect & Support Your Gum Health

 If you’re looking for gum disease treatments in the Everett, WA area or the surrounding areas such as Edmonds, Marysville, Lynnwood, and Silver Firs, Dr. Webley can help.
 The team at Just Smile Dental will do everything to find the best treatment to stop the progression of gum disease.

 Contact our Everett, WA office at (425) 341-1111 to schedule your appointment with Dr. Webley.
-You can also fill out our online contact form and one of our staff will be able to assist you.
+You can also book your appointment online and one of our staff will be able to assist you.
 We look forward to saving and preserving your smile!